sweetsinpackets/hazel_extraction_history/README.md

 The base is hazel in old version, so maybe new environment will fail to make.
 Maybe prepare a new opam is great.

+The compiled file is copied to ```www``` folder, manually open the index.
+The version of hazel still supports gradual type (different output type for case).

 # Unrelated old readme
 ## Basic Reason Template